-Bruce Addison is in his 10th year as head coach of the Plymouth State softball program in 2012-13.
-The Panthers have been solid contenders in New England and the Little East Conference under Addison, earning ECAC post-season berths two of the past three years during some of the most successful seasons in school history.
+Bruce Addison starts his 17th season as head coach of the Plymouth State softball program in 2019-20.
+The Panthers have been solid contenders in New England and the Little East Conference under Addison, hosting the LEC Tournament as the top seed in 2017 and ’18 while earning three ECAC post-season berths from 2008-12 during some of the most successful seasons in school history.

-Addison was named LEC Co-Coach of the Year in 2012 after leading the Panthers, picked sixth in the preseason poll, into a tie for fourth, its highest place since 2003.
+Addison was also named LEC Co-Coach of the Year in 2012 after leading the Panthers, picked sixth in the preseason poll, into a tie for fourth, its highest finish in nine years.
 PSU won 16 of its last 24 games for finish at the .500 mark at 21-21.

-Addison came to Plymouth State in 2004 after serving six years as head coach at Bow High School (N.H.).
-He led Bow to a 77-37 record in six seasons, qualifying for the NHIAA playoffs all six years.
-He was also an assistant varsity coach for one season each at Merrimack Valley High School in Penacook, N.H., and Hopkinton (N.H.)
+Addison came to Plymouth State in 2004 after serving six years as head coach at Bow (N.H.)
+High School.
+He led the Falcons to a 77-37 record in six seasons, qualifying for the NHIAA playoffs all six years.
+He was also an assistant coach for one season each at Merrimack Valley High School in Penacook, N.H., and Hopkinton (N.H.)
 High School.

 Addison has coached a variety of Amateur Softball Association (ASA) squads, including the New Hampshire Comets 16U, 12U and 14U Junior Olympic Teams.
 He has worked several softball coaching clinics, and was also an accomplished men’s major modified softball player, earning All-America honors from 1994-96.